kenny-kelley/fedora-config/README.md

 ```

 ## Installing Google Chrome
-First, you'll need to enable the Google Chrome repository.
+You'll need to enable the Google Chrome repository that Workstation Edition ships with.
 We can do that with `dnf config-manager`.

-So run:
+To install Google Chrome, run:
 ```bash
 sudo dnf config-manager --set-enabled google-chrome sudo dnf makecache sudo dnf install google-chrome-stable
 ```

-## Enabling the Flathub repository for Flatpak
+## Adding the Flathub repository for Flatpak
-To enable the Flathub repository for Flatpak, run:
+To add the Flathub repository for Flatpak, run:
 ```bash
 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 ```